-California is known for having relatively strict gun control laws, including gun storage requirements, a ban on assault weapons and a requirement that almost all gun sales or transfers go through a licensed dealer (Cal.
+California is known for having relatively strict gun control laws, including gun storage requirements and a requirement that almost all gun sales or transfers go through a licensed dealer (Cal.
 Penal Code §§ 28050, 30605).
 In an attempt to stem the flow of illegal firearms from states with more lenient laws, California also strictly regulates how guns may be brought into the state.
 This article summarizes those requirements.

 In order to bring into California any guns bought or obtained out of state, California residents must have the weapons directly shipped to a licensed gun dealer.
 Then, before the dealer transfers the gun to the owner, it must follow the procedures for in-state gun transactions, including: